rauversion/rauversion-phx/README.md

 ## setup

+> OTP 24 and elixir 1.12.3 and up is required

 You can develop directly in a container with [vscode devcontainer](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) or [neovim devcontainer](https://github.com/jamestthompson3/nvim-remote-containers)

 To start your Phoenix server: